Hepatitis B

 FAQs

-The hepatitis B vaccine is highly effective, offering around 98% effective protection.
+The hepatitis B vaccine is highly effective, offering around 98% protection.

-Very common side effects of the vaccine include headaches, pain and redness around the injection site, tiredness and loss of appetite.
+Side effects are mild.
+The most common side effects of the vaccine include: headaches, pain and redness around the injection site, tiredness and loss of appetite.
 Other common side effects include a fever, feeling or being sick, diarrhoea and stomach pain, generally feeling unwell and swelling, bruising or itching around the injection site.

-As of 2017, Hepatitis B vaccination is routinely available as part of the NHS vaccination schedule.
-It’s offered to all babies at 8, 12 and 16 weeks of age.
-It’s also offered to those thought to be at increased risk of hepatitis B or its complications.
+In 2017, hepatitis B vaccination was added to the UK childhood vaccination schedule.
+It is now offered to all babies at 8, 12 and 16 weeks of age.
+It is also offered to those thought to be at increased risk of hepatitis B or its complications.

 There is no specific treatment for acute viral hepatitis.
 Chronic treatment can involve antivirals, although this is designed to suppress the disease rather than cure it.